buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.9.00 =
+* New Feature!
+ReadyLaunch - launch your community with our new built in page template
+* Bug: Forums - Fixed an issue where forum reply and topic media were not being deleted upon deletion

 = 2.8.90 =
 * Bug: Groups - Fixed an issue where deleting activity topics removed them from group-level topics
 * Bug: Groups - Fixed an issue where uploading default cover images slowed down sites with many group subscriptions